akikuno/DAJIN2/README.md

 ### 3. MUTATION_INFO

 The MUTATION_INFO directory saves tables depicting mutation sites for each allele.
-An example of a Tyr point mutation is described by its position on the chromosome and the type of mutation.
+An example of a *Tyr* point mutation is described by its position on the chromosome and the type of mutation.

 <img src="https://user-images.githubusercontent.com/15861316/274519342-a613490d-5dbb-4a27-a2cf-bca0686b30f0.png" width="75%">

-### 4. read_plot.html and read_plot.pdf
+### 4. resd_summary.xlsx, read_plot.html and read_plot.pdf

+read_summary.xlsx describes the number of reads and presence proportion for each allele.
 Both read_plot.html and read_plot.pdf illustrate the proportions of each allele.
-The chart's **Allele type** indicates the type of allele, and **Percent of reads** shows the proportion of reads for that allele.
+The chart's **Allele type** indicates the type of allele, and **Percent of reads** shows the proportion of reads for each allele.

-Additionally, the types of **Allele type** include:
+The **Allele type** includes:
 - **Intact**: Alleles that perfectly match the input FASTA allele.
 - **Indels**: Substitutions, deletions, insertions, or inversions within 50 bases.
 - **SV**: Substitutions, deletions, insertions, or inversions beyond 50 bases.